Engineering brick

 Stronger and less porous engineering bricks (UK Class A) are usually blue due to the higher firing temperature whilst class B bricks are usually red.
 Class A bricks have a strength of 125 N/mm2 and water absorption of less than 4.5%; Class B bricks have a strength greater than 75 N/mm2 and water absorption of less than 7%.

-Accrington brick is a type of engineering brick that was used in the construction of the foundations in the Empire State Building.
+Accrington brick is a type of engineering brick that was used in the construction of the foundations in the Empire State Building in New York City.